good karma.

 (8:16am) me: Hi!
 I think I have court today, but have no idea what time it is for, do you mind checking?
 My name is Katherine Schmidt.

 me: Um.
-I’m in Scarborough at this point (40 minutes from the courthouse) can you tell them I am running late, or like bump me to the next time? (only I would say something like that) Or does it not work like that?
+I’m in Scarborough at this point (40 minutes from the courthouse) can you tell them I am running late, or like bump me to the next time?
+Or does it not work like that?

-lady: Doesn’t work like that.
+lady: (in an extremely opposite tone to my upbeat demeanor) Doesn’t work like that.
 Do your best to get here.

-I walked in the door at 8:45 (yes I understand I probably sped to get to traffic court on time for a speeding ticket, but it was necessary and not ironic at all).
+Yes, I understand I sped to get to traffic court on time for a speeding ticket, but it was necessary and not ironic at all.
 They had not called my name yet. phew.
 I will note- to the rather large guy who made the “great timing” sarcastic comment as I was standing in the hallway- mind your own business.
 I digress.

 Back story: I started working in Maine while still living in NH, so the hour and a half drive was killing me.
 I decided to up my MPH to 85-90 and cut the drive by 30 minutes.
 I had not received a speeding ticket since I was 20 years old, so it never occurred to me that it was possible.
 I mean, I’m driving to work- not trying to break the law.
 Well, I got one.
 Then another one a week later.
 SERIOUSLY?!
 I decided to slow down, and seek guidance from my brilliant lawyer friend in DC, who HAPPENED to work with traffic related issues.
 Can’t hurt to see legal counsel, right?
 Laura (my brilliant lawyer friend) proceeded to construct a letter for me to mail to the state of Maine, defending my case.
 What I received back in my email inbox was nothing short of Pulitzer Prize winning legal jargon!
 I immediately put it on my letterhead, and with and stamp and a smile it was in the mail!
 Ho-ray!
 I would be saved from the land of increased insurance and silly points on my license!